HoffmannTom/DevOps-with-Docker/Part-2/2.11/README.md

 The SSL configuration is hardened to support only strong cryptographic ciphers and TLS versions (>= TLS 1.2).
 Details can be seen in the file nginx.conf.

+For development and testing, neither Python, nor Django has to be installed.
+A file editor and docker are sufficient.
+With docker compose, the image can be built, the files are copied into the container and together with NGINX proxy, the webapplication is up and running.
+The mentioned Django project can be found at https://github.com/HoffmannTom/leaky.

 ## Generation of CA and keypair
 Generate private key and CSR:
  ```